DavidPeicho/davidpeicho.github.io/content/blog/volume-cloud-raymarching-2/index.md

 }
 ```

-Nothing should be new here.
-The `x` and `y` coordinates are respectively
+The `x` and `y` coordinates are respectively scaled by `0.75` and `0.5`
-scaled by `0.75` and `0.5` to prevent the light from going too far away from
-the visible front part of the cloud.
+to prevent the light from going too far away from the visible front part of the cloud.

 <video autoplay loop muted playsinline src="light-position.mp4"></video>

-Do not hesitate to cutomize the effect to your needs!

 ## Animate Volume Properties

-For this section, I will (mostly) let the reader play with the values.
-Modulating temporally the volume attributes breaks the "staticness" of the
+Modulating temporally the volume attributes will make the demo more dynamic.
-actual result.
-Right now, nothing moves except the light, and we are
-going to change that!
+Right now, nothing moves except the light, and we are going to change that!

-Let's see what happens if we modulate the absorption.
-The absorption will
+We can create a new material parameter which will be the absorption.
+It's going
-simply be a factor for the volume data.
+to be a simple factor applied to every sample.

 As usual, let's modify the material and the shader to add a new uniform.